griestopf/Fusee.Tutorial/Tutorial03/README.md

 		_xform = float4x4.Identity;
    ```
    Note that we changed the operation on alpha from ```+=``` to ```-=```!
 This is due to the fact that
-   from now on we will be using FUSEE`s matrix calculation methods which operate on a left-handed coordinate
+   from now on we will be using FUSEE'`s matrix calculation methods which operate on a left-handed coordinate
    system instead of a right-handed coordinate system implicitely assumed by OpenGL.

  - Inside ```RenderAFrame()```: